 Although these accomplishments were story enough, Lockwood's career merited particular attention because she had, virtually single-handedly, contested the federal courts and then Congress for five years in order to win the "bill of rights" that gained women lawyers admittance to the U.S. Supreme Court.
 She insistently claimed the right of women to pursue professional careers at a time when most Americans were certain that middle-class women properly belonged at home.
-She became a lawyer because she believed that attorneys had great power to shape public policy and because she believed that women should have equal opportunity to participate in governance.
-She fought the exclusion of women from the federal bar as a lawyer and an activist.
-Lockwood was an early and adamant woman suffragist whose activism led to a lifetime of personally confounding the social axioms of nineteenth-century America.
+She became a lawyer because she believed that attorneys had fought the exclusion of women from the federal bar as a lawyer and an activist.
+Lockwood was an early and adamant woman suffragist whose activism led to a lifetime of personally confounding the social axioms of nineteenthcentury America.
 Her life provides a bold and visible example of pluck, persistence, and achievement.
 She not only desegregated the profession of law, but also changed the face of American politics when she ran for the United States presidency in 1884 and 1888.